exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

 EqnTerm
 -------

-.. * What does it do?
-.. * how to scale terms?
-.. * how to evaluate terms?
-.. * how to store terms?
-.. * how is it implemented?

 `EqnTerm` represents a term in an equation.
 It is a template class that can be instantiated with different value types.
-An `EqnTerm` can be of different types, such as explicit, implicit or temporal, and can be scaled by a scalar value or a field.
-It is implemented as Type Erasure (more details`[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_).
+An `EqnTerm` can be explicit, implicit or temporal and needs be scalable by a scalar value or a field. `EqnTerm` is implemented as Type Erasure (more details `[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_).
 So, the `EqnTerm` class provides a common interface for classes without inheritance.
 Consequently, the classes only needs to implement the interface and can be used in the DSL as shown in the example:

 Example:
     .. code-block:: cpp

         NeoFOAM::DSL::EqnTerm<NeoFOAM::scalar> divTerm =
-            Divergence(NeoFOAM::DSL::EqnTerm<NeoFOAM::scalar>::Type::Explicit, exec, 1);
+            Divergence(NeoFOAM::DSL::EqnTerm<NeoFOAM::scalar>::Type::Explicit, exec, ...);

         NeoFOAM::DSL::EqnTerm<NeoFOAM::scalar> ddtTerm =
-            TimeTerm(NeoFOAM::DSL::EqnTerm<NeoFOAM::scalar>::Type::Temporal, exec, 1);
+            TimeTerm(NeoFOAM::DSL::EqnTerm<NeoFOAM::scalar>::Type::Temporal, exec, ..);

 To fit the specification of the EqnSystem (storage in a vector), the EqnTerm needs to be able to be scaled: